econ-ark/HARK/doc-example/simple-steps-getting-sphinx-working.md

 10. Add a Very Brief Welcome Text -- **TODO** -- this can be raw text directly above "Contents" or something as included in a seperate .rst file we reference before "Contents"

+10.5.
+NOTE: If you do not have joblib installed, Sphinx will fail when it attempts to run HARKParallel.
+If you do not want to install joblib, remove HARKParallel from the index.rst file.
+To install: conda install joblib should install joblib to your anaconda package.

 11. Run